 In this Book fo Deuteronomy, Moses also repeats many of the biblical commandments already received.
-He gives us a blueprint for creating a just community, a challenge for all time.
+But in addition, he gives us a blueprint for creating a just community, a challenge for all time.

-As a sample, I quote here some of the commandments reviewed in this week’s Parsha/Torah Reading – Ki Tetze/When you go out (to war).
+As a sample, I quote some of the commandments reviewed in this week’s Parsha/Torah Reading – Ki Tetze/When you go out (to war).
 It will give you an idea of Moses’ instructions.
-The Parsha begins with the case of the Eshet Y’fat To’ar, the beautiful non-Jewish woman who is taken captive in war.
-The Torah outlines the procedure to be followed if a Jewish soldier wishes to marry a beautiful woman captured during war.
+The Parsha begins with the case of Eshet Y’fat To’ar, the beautiful non-Jewish woman who is taken captive in war.
+Next, the Torah outlines the procedure to be followed if a Jewish soldier wishes to marry a beautiful woman captured during the war.

 Other topics among the 41 Mitzvot included in this week’s parsha are:

 the command to shoo away the mother bird before taking her young (“shiluach haken”);